andyli/blog/content/posts/2012/2012-07-17_haxe-tips-macro-proxied-class-with-macros-for-compile-time-and-implementation-for-run-time.md

 variable, would the macros or the run-time version of the methods work correctly?

-Moreover, the structure of a macro-proxied class is not preserved. ie.
+Moreover, the structure of a macro-proxied class is not preserved. i.e..
 `R` is not a
 structure type of `{
 function load(url:String):Dynamic; }`, which `R_impl` is, since